mramshaw/ReactAWS/README.md

 [They all seem to offer various free options.]

+__GitHub Pages__ are pretty straightforward.

-Heroku is owned by Salesforce.com and offers a number of attractive services.
+__Heroku__ is owned by Salesforce.com and offers a number of attractive services.
 It uses containers, which are referred to as `dynos`.

 For more on `dynos`: http://www.heroku.com/dynos

+Deploying to Heroku can be a little bit complicated.

+Check out this app on Heroku: https://react-aws.herokuapp.com/

+__Netlify__ is very easy to use, so a pretty good option.

-Surge appears to be for __static__ websites only, so perhaps not suitable for React.
+__Surge__ appears to be for __static__ websites only, so perhaps not suitable for React.

-About ZEIT:
+__Zeit__

 > ZEIT Now is a cloud platform for static frontends and serverless functions.
 > It enables developers to host websites and web applications that deploy